2017 A to Z: Letter C…

 I thought I’d change up the ongoing 52 stories this year to an A to Z of 26 stories and write “All About Me”.
 I plan to post bi-monthly, but I’m not holding myself to a certain time frame other than completing by year end.
 Originally I was going to do the “All About Me” for the April A to Z, but as I might get just a wee bit long-winded, I thought I’d give myself a longer time frame.
 Hopefully, by the time I reach letter Z, I will have written all I can remember about “me.”
 If you so feel inclined, why not join me in your own “A to Z” of All about Me!

 C comes to mind….
-Camping, Cheerleading, Cats, Cooking, Cookbooks, Computer, Clothes, Church, Comic Books, Cars, Cuban Crisis, Chickens, Crafts, Coloring, and Cemeteries
+Camping, Cheerleading, Cats, Cooking, Cookbooks, Computer, Clothes, Church, Comic Books, Cars, Cuban Crisis, Chickens, Crafts, Coloring, Candy, and Cemeteries

-Camping: We often went camping on the weekend at Lake Sinclair, meeting up with mama and daddy’s best friends, Willie Mae and Henry Sisson, and their daughters, Karen, Pat, and Debbie.
+We often went camping on the weekend at Lake Sinclair, meeting up with mama and daddy’s best friends, Willie Mae and Henry Sisson, and their daughters, Karen, Pat, and Debbie.
 Saturday nights were the best, as the camping area had a large overhang with a cement floor for dancing, but the best part was… it had a Jukebox!
 All the kids gathered there on Saturday night and we kept that jukebox blasting until someone pulled the plug!
 The one song I remember we played over and over was “Wooly Bully” by Sam the Sham and the Pharaohs… I think once everyone had heard it for the umpteenth time, well that was when someone’s dad would pull the plug – they had had enough!

 We didn’t camp with a tent, instead, mama let the seats down in our station wagon and we both camped out in the back… making a comfy bed of quilts; daddy was content to sleep outside under the stars in a reclining chair.
-The best part about camping there was waking up to the smell of bacon sizzling in mama’s cast iron pan… daddy was always the cook at the lake.
+The best part about camping there was waking up to the smell of bacon sizzling in Mama’s cast iron pan… daddy was always the cook at the lake.
 The only downside was… none of Mama’s homemade biscuits, but daddy did cook canned biscuits.
 Those breakfasts were the best eaten outside by the lake, as being outdoors gives you a big appetite; I remember how the food tasted so good and I can almost close my eyes now as I write this and smell that bacon….
 I”m hungry now!

 Sunday was usually the day their friends came, bringing the boat for skiing, but the first time I tried, well it didn’t go well.
 All I remember is, they instructed me to put the rope around my neck while putting on the ski’s… and guess what, I went under.
 I pretty much gave up on skiing as I couldn’t get my ski’s on while keeping my head above water at the same time.
 I’d rather dance to Wooly Bully all night long!

-Cats: While I never had a cat in our house while growing up, there were many cats at granddaddy McKinley’s farm.
+While I never had a cat in our house while growing up, there were many cats at granddaddy McKinley’s farm.
 They weren’t family pets though, more like feral cats.
 Granddaddy fed them, and I guess in return… they kept the mouse population under control.
 I was always intrigued and wanted to just hold them, but that wasn’t an easy task to manage.
 Usually, the only ones I could “safely” catch were the kittens, and that would only be for a short time… as soon as my grip loosened just a bit, they were lightning fast in escaping.

-Cooking: This was something I never did at home with my mother or grandmothers.
+This was something I never did at home with my mother or grandmothers.
 I ‘d safely say I pretty much exited the kitchen if mama was cooking… there was no interest to learn.
 By the time I was old enough to learn, grandmama McKinley wasn’t cooking any longer so I never had the chance to be one of those grandchildren who experienced cooking with their grandmother.
 The only memory I have of being in the kitchen watching grandmama Bryan was when she made sweet potato cobbler; from that memory helped me to perfect a recipe and story – Heirloom Recipes.

 When I married, I really didn’t know how to cook, but with the help of my mother-in-law and calling my mother….
 I learned how to make all my husband and my favorite dishes.
 The hardest thing to learn was how to make Southern biscuits… it took many “watches” to learn that trick!

-And since my husband retired, and I work full-time, I taught him how to make all his favorite dishes… and many of mine.
+Since my husband retired, and I work full-time, I taught him how to make all his favorite dishes… and many of mine.
 Nothing like coming home to a cooked meal!

-Cookbooks: I have loved collecting cookbooks and I’d say the first one I ever had was the one daddy sent me… Miss Mildred’s Southern Cooking???
+I have loved collecting cookbooks and I’d say the first one I ever had was the one daddy sent me… Miss Mildred’s Southern Cooking???
 She lived in our town and owned a clothes store; she also wrote a cooking column for the local paper in Perry called the Cook’s Nook.
 I contributed a few Italian recipes to her after moving away.
 Through the years I fell in love with cookbooks, although I didn’t use them as much for recipes… but I did enjoy reading them.
 Many are filled with family stories of how their recipes came to be.

 Recently I attempted a little cookbook de-cluttering and let go of a basket full…. but there’s plenty I kept.
 Maybe another time I will de-clutter again.
 This was just the shelf in my Hoosier Cabinet, there’s still the kitchen cabinet that I need to go through and I’m sure there are more hiding around in out of the way storage spaces.